WWII & D-Day War Cemeteries and Memorials in Normandy

 Allied – United Kingdom

-Ranville was one of the first villages to be liberated on June 6.
-This military cemetery in Normandy contains 2,560 graves, mainly British paratroopers involved in Operation Pegasus.
-It’s located near the village church and remains a quiet, lesser-known stop on a D-Day remembrance tour.
+Ranville was one of the first villages liberated on 6 June 1944.
+Its military cemetery contains 2,560 graves, many of them British paratroopers involved in Operation Pegasus.

 🇨🇦 Bény-sur-Mer Canadian War Cemetery